Adam Price (screenwriter): Career

 Apart from writing, Price also stars as a television chef.
 With his brother, James Price, he co-hosts the Danish Broadcasting Corporation television programme Spise med Price (Eat with Price), which began in 2008, and entered its twelfth series in 2020.
 He is the writer of several cookbooks, and co-owns six Brdr.
 Price restaurants in Denmark.
 He has also worked as a freelance journalist, writing as a food-critic at the Danish newspaper Politiken.
 From 2001 to 2005 he was Head of Drama for the Danish broadcaster TV 2 (Denmark).

 Work

 Price has written a number of television series that have reached a broad audience in many countries around the world.
 He was a staff writer on the television series Taxa for DR Drama (1997–98).

 His television series Ride Upon the Storm (DR, 2017 - 2018) has been sold widely around the world and was awarded the 2019 C21 Media international drama award in the category Best Non-English Language Drama.
 Price created the critically acclaimed television series Borgen (DR Drama 2008–2012), which was awarded a BAFTA award for Best International Drama.
-Price wrote Ragnarok (TV series) (2020).
+Price wrote Ragnarok (2020).

 For the theatre, Price has written a number of plays and musicals, lately the critically acclaimed A Conversation Before Death (the Betty Nansen Theatre, Copenhagen 2014).